 The Company has an Audit Committee which was established in accordance with the requirements of the Code under the Listing Rules and guidance published by the HKICPA.
 The primary duties of the Audit Committee are to review and supervise the financial reporting process and internal control system of the Group.
 The Audit Committee comprises three Independent Non-Executive Directors and one of them possesses appropriate accounting or financial management expertise.
-An Audit Committee meeting was held on 27 June 2019 to review the Group's annual financial statements and annual results announcement, and to provide advice and recommendations to the Board.
+Dr. Lee Peng Fei, Allen, the former member of the Audit Committee passed away on 15 May 2020.
+Mr. James Mathew Fong was appointed as a member of the Audit Committee to fill the vacancy on 19 June 2020.
+An Audit Committee meeting was held on 26 June 2020 to review the Group's annual financial statements and annual results announcement, and to provide advice and recommendations to the Board.